-Graduates of the MSOLM - Nonprofit Leadership Concentration program will be able to:
+Upon successful completion of this program, graduates will be able to:

 - 1. Identify the systematic and strategic dynamics affecting an organization such as the needs and perspectives of relevant stakeholders. - 2.
 Analyze the impact of change and future challenges on an organization's core business. - 3.
 Apply principles of Leadership to nonprofit and public organizational settings in the areas of: - a.
 Governance - b.
 Finance - c.
 Operations - d.
 Philanthropy - e.
 Labor relations - 4.
 Apply systems thinking and theory to organizational challenges. - 5.
 Evaluate and redesign organizational structures, work processes, and governance.